 As Parkinson’s disease progresses, deep brain stimulation surgery may become an option.
 Our team is one of the most experienced in the United States.
-Dr. Kim Burchiel, an OHSU neurosurgeon, pioneered “asleep” DBS so you don’t have to be awake during surgery.
+Under the direction of Dr. Delaram Safarpour, Dr. Kim Burchiel, an OHSU neurosurgeon, pioneered “asleep” DBS so you don’t have to be awake during surgery.

 For this procedure, our team places tiny electrodes in your brain.
 The electrodes are connected to a small pacemaker-like device placed under the skin of your chest.
 The device sends mild electrical pulses to regulate movement and control Parkinson’s symptoms such as:

 In some parts of the state, you can have follow-up care at a doctor’s office in your community.